restfulhead/blog/_posts/Programming/2019-12-30-lessons-learned-serverless-web-applications-part-1.md

 tags: [serverless, faas, api, back-end, jamstack, javascript, typescript, nodejs, nosql]
 excerpt_separator: <!--more-->
 ---
 During the last couple of years my team has built different Serverless Web applications both on AWS and on Azure.
-In this series of posts I would like to share a few lessons learned and patterns that have worked very well for us.
+In this series of posts, I would like to share a few lessons learned and patterns that have worked very well for us.
 <!--more-->

 ## The ingredients